 - You hide work from your loved ones, to the point where you’ll work in the middle of the night or lie about plans to go somewhere else and work.

 When stress and anxiety at work become constant, white collar workers run a high risk of alcohol abuse.
 Stress and anxiety raise the level of adrenaline and cortisol in the body.
 So, it’s natural to try and find a way to normalize it.
 That’s where the connection between alcohol and stress comes in.
 The relaxing effect of alcohol can give you a temporary balance.

 But that balance comes with a price.
 Over time, your tolerance levels will increase.
 You’ll need to drink more to get the same calming effect.
 And before you know it, a physical dependence or addiction can emerge.
 While alcohol can be appealing, there are better ways to cope with stress.

-White collar jobs come with a lot of pressure.
+No matter the line of work you’re in, your job can come with a lot of pressure.
 And if that pressure has gotten the better of you, it doesn’t mean that you can’t break free from the hold of alcohol.
-You have the potential to overcome addiction and find healthier ways to cope.
-And The Raleigh House is here to help with white collar addiction recovery.
+It may seem like your job is everything, but prolonging treatment for addiction won’t get you anywhere.